 - Call for help or contact a veterinarian urgently.

-- Lastly, follow the guideline or instructions of the veterinarian.
+- Lastly, follow the guidelines or instructions of the veterinarian.

 Can a puppy or dog survive parvo?

-Chances of survival of your puppy or dog with parvo disease fully rely on the dog’s or puppy’s body function, improvement and genetic issues.
-Also, veterinary treatment and medical action will help your dog to increase survival with the disease.
+The chances of survival of your puppy or dog with parvo disease fully rely on the dog’s or puppy’s body function, improvement, and genetic issues.
+Also, veterinary treatment and medical action will help your dog to increase survival from the disease.
 The survival rate of dogs after getting proper medical treatment is 70 to 90 percent.

-If your puppies are already parvo infected, you should not vaccinate them.
+If your puppies are already parvo-infected, you should not vaccinate them.
 Only keeping your pet hydrated is not sufficient.
-She needs other medical treatment to increase the chance of survival.
-Hospitalize your pet for recovery of the parvo disease.
+She needs other medical treatment to increase their chance of survival.
+Hospitalize your pet for recovery from the parvo disease.
 Contact a vet immediately.
 Early treatment can save a puppy’s or dog’s life.

 Final Thoughts